Metamasius callizona

-Metamasius callizona, or the Mexican bromeliad weevil, is in an invasive species in Florida, USA that targets several species of bromeliad.
+Metamasius callizona, the Mexican bromeliad weevil, is a type which of beetle.
+It is an invasive species in Florida, US that targets several species of bromeliad.
 This species is native to southern Mexico, Guatemala, and Panama, and was first documented in Florida in 1989.

 Life history

 Physical characteristics

 Adult beetles range from 11 mm to 16 mm long, and are black with a thin orange band width-wise across their elytra.
 Females lay elongated eggs that are roughly 2 mm long and 1 mm wide, which change colour from white, to yellow, to light brown with time after being laid.

 Life cycle

-M. callizona are multivoltine, holometabolous insects with 5 larval instars, on average taking roughly 58 days to progress from egg to adult.
+Metamasius callizona are multivoltine, holometabolous insects with 5 larval instars, on average taking roughly 58 days to progress from egg to adult.
 All life stages of M. callizona can be found on an individual host plant, where adult females chew slices in leaves near optimal feeding sites and proceed to lay individual eggs within the fresh slices.